Blue whales ingest 10 million pieces of microplastics per day, study says

 Researchers for this study measured the microplastic concentration along the California coast and combined that with tracking data from 2010 to 2019, detailing where whales look for food worldwide to find the estimated amount of how much microplastics each whale intakes.

-In July, Gov. Gavin Newsom signed legislation to reduce the use of single-use plastic packaging use for products like shampoo and laundry detergent in California to lower the number of microplastics in the ocean.
+In July, Gov. Gavin Newsom signed legislation to reduce the use of single-use plastic packaging for products such as shampoo and laundry detergent in California to lower the number of microplastics in the ocean.

 Under the bill, the state plans to reduce the use of single-use products by 10% and then by 25% in 2032.